Isaaquito53/Tests_OpenGL/README.md

 - Now I am trying to learn and understand the basics of Lights, so probably, I will be adding some Lights features to the Going3D test soon (probably, it isn't going to be the last thing that I will add to this test).

+- Add a Cube Class or something to easily load or prepare all the vertex stuff of a cube.

+- In the future I would like to add an object loader.

 ## Credits/References:

 - Base project/structure/batch rendering from TheCherno: https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2